Premium Experiences in Nuku’alofa, Tonga

 3. Catch Big Game on a Private Fishing Charter

-4. See the Top Sights of Nuku’alofa & Tongatapu on a Private Tour
+4. See the Top Sights of Nuku’alofa and Tongatapu on a Private Tour

 Experience the island of Tongatapu with the expertise of a local on a private tour of the island.
 Tonga Travel Troupe offers bespoke tours of the island starting from Nuku’alofa.
 See the areas of the island and the sights of Nuku’alofa on your bucket list!
-Alternatively, opt for your knowledgable guide to make itinerary suggestions taking you to a few surprises along the way.
+Alternatively, opt for your knowledgeable guide to make itinerary suggestions taking you to a few surprises along the way.
 The experience is approximately six hours and is available as a shore excursion for cruise ship passengers.
+Find out more about Tonga Travel Troupe on Viator and Tripadvisor.

-5. Enjoy a Private Transfer to a Tongan Show & Buffet in a Cave
+5. Enjoy a Private Transfer to a Tongan Show and Buffet in a Cave

 Experience the grand spectacle of a Polynesian fire-dancing show in one of the most impressive venues, the Hina Cave.
 With Tonga Travel Troupe, you can get a private transfer from Nuku’alofa to Hina Cave with bottled water to keep you refreshed along the way.
 When you arrive, you’ll be treated to a private table for a Togan buffet feast – the best way to try a range of Tongan dishes all in one sitting.
 After dinner, watch a traditional fire-dancing show and a “Faiva” performance, which is a traditional form of dance.
-Your local guide will also hare the history of the dances, as well as local legends, throughout the evening.
+Your local guide will also share the history of the dances, as well as local legends, throughout the evening.
+Find out more about this tour with Tonga Travel Troupe on Viator and Tripadvisor.

-6. Shop for Unique Tongan Arts & Crafts
+6. Shop for Unique Tongan Arts and Crafts

 Rest assured, you won’t have trouble finding unique art and fashion pieces in Nuku’alofa.
 Tonga is renowned for its arts and crafts made by talented craftspeople, with amazing tapa cloth paintings, carved jewellery, woven bags and baskets, woven fans and ornate carvings – all made from natural materials found around the islands.
 While Talamahu Market is a popular choice for shopping in Nuku’alofa, the Langafonua Handicraft Centre is a much more sophisticated affair with well-presented pieces handmade by local women’s groups.
 Find both venues in Nuku’alofa city centre.